 Dr. Booth earned his medical degree at Louisiana State University School of Medicine.
 He completed a diagnostic radiology residency at Baptist Medical Centers in Birmingham, Alabama, and a fellowship in pediatric radiology and neuroradiology at Children’s National Medical Center in Washington, D.C.

-He is a member of the American College of Radiology, Radiological Society of North America, Society of Pediatric Radiology, American Society of Neuroradiology, American Society of Pediatric Neuroradiology, and American Society of Head and Neck Radiology, and other professional organizations.
+He is a member of the American College of Radiology, the Radiological Society of North America, the Society of Pediatric Radiology, the American Society of Neuroradiology, the American Society of Pediatric Neuroradiology, and the American Society of Head and Neck Radiology, and other professional organizations.

 Meet Dr. Booth

 UT Southwestern pediatric neuroradiologist Timothy Booth, M.D., specializes in caring for children who are experiencing a broad range of pediatric neurological conditions, such as brain tumors, epilepsy, and autism.
 He is recognized nationally as an expert in pediatric head and neck imaging.

 Using the latest imaging technologies, including magnetic resonance imaging (MRI) and computed tomography (CT), he is highly experienced at understanding the special needs of pediatric neuroradiology, such as how to help a child stay still during an MRI and when it’s appropriate to use a sedative.

 “Protocols differ depending on the patient’s age and symptoms,” he notes.
 “There are huge differences in imaging a 2-year-old child or a newborn versus an 18- or 19-year-old.
 It is important to obtain the correct sequences in order to make a diagnosis.”